The world's largest and oldest military aviation museum, located in Dayton Ohio.

 The National Museum of the U.S. Air Force is the world's largest and oldest military aviation museum, featuring more than 360 aerospace vehicles and missiles on display amid more than 17 acres of indoor exhibit space.
 Also on location is the 400-seat, Digital 3D Air Force Museum Theatre.

-3/14/2020: Dayton Ohio - The National Museum of the U.S. Air Force will temporarily close due to Coronavirus. - Read More
+6/12/2020: Dayton Ohio - After temporarily closing on March 15 to protect the health and safety of visitors, the National Museum of the U.S. Air Force will officially reopen to the public on July 1. - Read More

 4/25/2018: Dayton Ohio - The Memphis Belle, a B-17F Flying Fortress, is one of the most famous aircraft in history. - Read More

 7/4/2017: Dayton Ohio - President Harry Truman’s Air Force One - Douglas VC-118 “The Independence” at the National Museum of the U.S. Air Force, in Dayton OH. - Read More

 2/12/2017: Dayton Ohio - Hanoi Taxi is a Lockheed C-141 that became famous for bringing back the first returned prisoners of war in Operation Homecoming. - Read More

 9/8/2016: Dayton Ohio - A nationwide poll has confirmed what we in Dayton already knew.
 The National Museum of the U.S. Air Force is one of the best free museums in the United States! - Read More

 10/19/2015: Dayton Ohio - North American XB-70 Valkyrie at the National Museum of the United States Air Force in Dayton, Ohio. - Read More